ibizaman/selfhostblocks/README.md

 - [X] Backup with Restic or BorgBackup
   - [ ] UI for backups.
   - [ ] Export metrics to Prometheus.
+  - [ ] Alert when backups fail or are not done on time.
 - [X] Monitoring through Prometheus and Grafana.
   - [X] Export systemd services status.
 - [X] Reverse Proxy with Nginx.